Sirumachinery/slate/source/index.html.md

 Countries | Testing in sandbox
 --        | --
-FI        | To simulate a successful purchase, supply a basePrice dividable by 2 and NOT dividable by 6.<br/>To simulate failure, supply a basePrice not dividable by 2 OR dividable by 6.<br/><br/>In sandbox, you can use any internet connection to confirm payment.
+FI        | To simulate an error during payment, use basePrice 30.50 or 30.60.<br/><br/>In sandbox, you can use any internet connection to confirm payment.
 No actual charges are made.<br/><br/>[Feature detection API](#feature-detection-api) will always return true when in sandbox.

 <aside class="warning">
     IMPORTANT: The basePrice value must be given without VAT.
 Correct tax is added to the price automatically based on taxClass value.
 Price can be anything between 0.10 and 60.00.